-Our Benefits Advice Service can help you claim the benefits, tax credits or allowances to which you are entitled if you are blind or partially sighted and living in Northern Ireland.
+Our Welfare Rights service can help you claim disability related benefits, income related benefits and other concessions available to you if you are blind or partially sighted and living in Northern Ireland.

 The benefits system can seem very confusing.
 It's not always easy to know what you qualify for or what to write on the form.
 We offer a confidential benefits check and advisory service free of charge for blind and partially sighted people.
 Our qualified advisers can provide information on the full range of social security benefits, tax credits and other allowances or concessions available to people with sight loss.
 We can assist you in claiming your full entitlement and support you in any appeal you may have to make.

-The service is available by appointment over the telephone, or in any of our premises in Omagh, Coleraine, Derry/Londonderry or Belfast.
-In exceptional circumstances we may also be able to arrange home visits.
+The service is available by appointment, over the phone or in our premises in Belfast, Coleraine or Derry/Londonderry.

-We will take down a few details and ask one of our advisers to contact you as soon as possible.
-The service is very popular, and we would ask for your patience, but we will try to arrange an appointment as quickly as we can.
+Our service is very popular, and we would ask for your patience but we will try and arrange an appointment as soon as we can.

 Shop online for a wide range of products that you need to remain independent.
 From talking scales to tactile labels, mobile phones to magnifiers, we can help you keep doing the things you love.Online shop